War Machine (2017 film): Plot

 Obama responds by sending 30,000 additional troops to Afghanistan, with a pledge that U.S. and coalition forces will fully withdraw in 18 months.
-McMahon and his staff are furious that America's Afghan strategy has been telegraphed to their Taliban enemies.
+McMahon and his staff are furious that US Afghan strategy has been telegraphed to their Taliban enemies.
 To make up the shortfall of 10,000 troops needed for McMahon's plan, he takes his staff to Paris to negotiate with other coalition nations, where he learns the President is in Denmark and wishes to meet.
 The ambassador to Afghanistan cautions McMahon that if he continues to anger the President, he'll be fired for insubordination, and the President ends up brushing off their meeting.
 When McMahon attends a dinner in his honor, Rolling Stone writer Sean Cullen reveals his intention to write a feature story about McMahon.
 On their wedding anniversary McMahon's wife Jeanie confronts him about neglecting his family through his long absences overseas.

 En route to Berlin with McMahon's staff to continue negotiations, Cullen concludes they are arrogant, care little about growing public perception that the war is costly and unwinnable, and hold their civilian leadership in contempt.
 McMahon is confronted by a German official who criticizes the war and McMahon's strategy but the Germans and the French agree to furnish troops for McMahon's planned offensive, codenamed "Operation Moshtarak", which Afghan President Hamid Karzai has approved.
 Several civilians are accidentally killed when the operation launches.
 McMahon holds a public meeting to apologize to local citizens and explain the U.S. is fighting for their benefit.
 The crowd remains hostile and McMahon is asked to leave.
 McMahon discovers Cullen's article, now published, paints a negative picture of him and his staff defying the President and mishandling the war effort.
 When Obama calls McMahon to Washington, McMahon takes a job as a civilian consultant in anticipation of his firing.
 Cullen ponders the consequences of his article, having hoped McMahon's fall would convince the government to stop invading foreign countries and end the war in Afghanistan.